Dynamic Pricing and Matching for Two-Sided Queues: Model

 where

-The solution $\gamma$ to the above equations is the optimal average profit in the infinite horizon.
-The value $h(\BFq)$ is the bias function, which can be interpreted as a bias function associated with state $\BFq$ \citep{bertsekas2012dynamic}.
-Note that the Bellman equation holds because our assumption of stable policies (see Definition~\ref{def:stable_policies}).

-In the Bellman equation, $\mathcal{R}(\BFq,\BFz)$ is the expected revenue for the state $\BFq$ and action $\BFz$.
-The revenue term is the net of what the customer pays and server gets along with a penalty proportional to the sum of the queue lengths.
-The term $\mathbb{E}_{\BFq,\BFz}[V(h,\BFq,\BFz)]$ is the expectation of the bias function function $h$ after one transition in the uniformized process where $\BFq$ is the queue length, $\BFz$ is the chosen action at the current decision epoch.
-The expectation is taken with respect to arrival probabilities of the uniformized DTMDP.
+In the above equation, the solution $\gamma$ is the optimal long-run average profit, and $h(\BFq)$ is the bias function associated with state $\BFq$ ($\forall \BFq \geq 0$).
+The term $\E[h(\BFq')\mid \BFq,\BFz]$ is the expectation of the bias function $h$ after one transition in the uniformized process.
+The expectation is taken with respect to the one-period transition probabilities conditional on the state $\BFq$ and the action $\BFz$.